Youth & School Programs.

 Bronx Academy of Letters

 For 14 years, Bronx Academy of Letters has hosted a vibrant Writer in Residence program, launched by Willie Perdomo and carried for many years by Elana Bell and Samantha Thornhill.
-Under my direction for the past three years, our program underscores the importance of literacy and writing, leveraging the expertise of working authors to bring an authentic contemporary writing experience to all students.
+Under my direction (2014-2017), the program underscored the importance of literacy and writing, leveraging the expertise of working authors to bring an authentic contemporary, culturally-responsive writing experience to all students.
 Through elective classes, students sparked by writing dive deep in the art forms of poetry and nonfiction, creating The Raven and One Pen, student-driven magazine and literary journal publications.
-All students are served by our Writers Forum, which brings professional authors five times per year for rich assembly experiences.
+All students are served by our Writers Forum, which brought professional author-performers five times per year for rich assembly experiences.

 Choosing to Participate Program,